magicmq/pyspigot-documentation/externallibraries.md

 # Using External Java/Python Libraries

 PySpigot allows you to use external Python and Java libraries when writing scripts.
 There are many open-source Python and Java libraries that simplify or otherwise hasten code writing.
-The [Apache Commons Libraries](https://commons.apache.org/) are one such example, a collection of Java utility libraries that provide an abundance of useful utility functions.
+The [Apache Commons Libraries](https://commons.apache.org/), a collection of Java utility libraries that provide an abundance of useful utility functions, are one such example.

 Of course, a more advanced usage of this functionality might include writing your own external libraries for frequently used or complicated code.
 See the [Handy Usage of External Python Modules](#Handy-Usage-of-External-Python-Modules) section below for more information on this.

+## General Information

+PySpigot will create two folders (if they don't already exist) called `python-libs` and `java-libs` when it loads, where external libraries should be placed.

+PySpigot automatically places a helper module called `pyspigot.py` into the `python-libs` folder on plugin load.
+For more information on this helper library, see the [Writing Scripts](writingscripts#the-pyspigot-helper-module) page.

 ## External Python Libraries